 In recent years, an increasing number of graduate students have attended the IA conference, enabling IA to maximize the opportunity to build a ubiquitous national network of engaged graduate students.
 Their dynamic participation and critical feedback has increased PAGE’s role at and during the conference.

-PAGE embodies the principals of participatory democracy by demonstrating how networking and self-organizing among graduate students can strengthen their facility for career decision-making and for realizing their aspirations.
+PAGE embodies the principles of participatory democracy by demonstrating how networking and self-organizing among graduate students can strengthen their facility for career decision-making and for realizing their aspirations.

-The National PAGE program is directed by Adam Bush.
+The National PAGE program is directed by nine co-directors .

 Meet the 2012–2013 PAGE Fellows here.